 In this scenario, Humbert is technically guilty but it’s still possible to have a little sympathy for him.
-It’s only our prudish modern society that frowns on sexual relationships between middle aged men and teenage girls.
+It’s only our prudish modern society that frowns on sexual relationships between middle-aged men and teenage girls.
 In classical times, they were celebrated as the very pinnacle of erotic love.
 Humbert was just unlucky enough to be born in the wrong era.

 But Nabokov makes it very clear that this interpretation is absolutely mistaken.

-Humbert himself, as narrator, describes how he is sexually attracted only to very young girls who have not reached puberty.
+Humbert himself, as the narrator, describes how he is sexually attracted only to very young girls who have not reached puberty.
 It’s only in his perverted imagination that Lolita flirts back (she was asking for it, yer honour).
 Lolita is twelve.

-Lolita, the book, is a tale of child abuse, plain and simple and Nabokov makes no apologies for that.
+Lolita, the book, is a tale of child abuse, plain and simple, and Nabokov makes no apologies for that.
 The story has no moral value and no moral lessons for the reader.
 It’s almost as though Nabokov is saying “Look!
 I am such an awesome writer, I can write this book about paedophilia and you’ll still enjoy it.”

 I didn’t enjoy it.